Green Mars (novella): Plot summary

-The story, set on a terraformed Mars, describes, using the present tense, an expedition climbing Olympus Mons, "the tallest mountain in the solar system".
+The story, set on a terraformed Mars, describes, using the present tense, an expedition climbing Olympus Mons, which is the tallest mountain in the Solar System.
 It is seen from the viewpoint of Roger Clayborne, who has recently resigned after twenty-seven years as Minister of the Interior at Government House in Burroughs.
 He feels his political career has been futile.
 He thinks the planet could have been left as it was found, not turned into another Earth and made a laboratory for new animals and plants.

 All but one of the group were born on Mars.
 The expedition leader is Eileen Monday.
 People can live for several hundred years, and she and Clayborne are both now about three hundred; she has forgotten their relationship, when they were in their twenties, but Clayborne, who has an unusually complete memory, can recall it.
 He talks to her of his regrets about the planet; she says his efforts with the Red Mars party would never have succeeded.

 The height of Olympus Mons above the base is about 26 km.
 There is a vertical escarpment of about 20,000 ft, above which is the flank of the volcano crater with a gradient of about 6%.
 The details of mountaineering are described as the group ascends.
 Members take oxygen on the upper part of the ascent, and strong winds develop.
 During the climb, one person suffers a broken arm because of a falling rock, and is taken down by a few others; another suffers pulmonary edema because of ascending too rapidly, and is taken to a lower camp to ascend more slowly.

 On the flank of the volcano, where they are above the atmosphere, they wear suits and helmets.
 It is about 250 km from the escarpment to the rim of the crater, and they walk 25–30 km a day, sleeping in a pressurized tent.
 By the end of the journey, Clayborne and Eileen Monday's relationship has revived, and he feels persuaded by her view of the planet.